 Suspensions should be applied for in whole months up to a maximum of one year.
 Common reasons for suspending study include:

 - Maternity/ paternity leave

 - Financial issues (this is different to Financial Suspension, see below)

 International students are advised to seek advice from the International Support Team before applying for an academic suspension of study.
-Tier 4 visa holders should note that following the approval of an academic suspension the university is legally obliged to notify the Home Office of your suspension and withdraw sponsorship of you.
-Your current Tier 4 visa will then be curtailed (cancelled) and you will be required to leave the UK for the duration of your suspension.
+Student route/ Tier 4 visa holders should note that following the approval of an academic suspension the university is legally obliged to notify the Home Office of your suspension and withdraw sponsorship of you.
+Your current Student route/Tier 4 visa will then be curtailed (cancelled) and normally, you are required to leave the United Kingdom within 28 days as you no longer have a valid visa to remain in the United Kingdom.
+If you cannot leave the UK because of travel restrictions or self-isolation related to coronavirus then please contact the International Advice and Guidance team on IAGTeam@liverpool.ac.uk.
 Failure to leave the country following the approval of an academic suspension could jeopardise your immigration status and your studies with the university.
-Before resuming your studies you will need to request a new CAS from the University and make a new Tier 4 visa application, you will only be able to make this application from outside of the UK.
+Before resuming your studies you will need to request a new CAS from the University and make a new Student route (formally Tier 4) visa application.

 If you are externally sponsored you must ensure that you liaise with your sponsor to seek their approval before requesting an academic suspension of studies as this is not done as part of the University’s consideration and approval of your request.